How to Make Naturally Gluten Free Potato Pizza Crust

 Toppings

-You can of course top this potato pizza crust however you like.
-I recommend keeping it simple though.
+You can top this potato pizza crust however you like, but I recommend keeping it simple.
 The one I made had a bit of prosciutto, some bell pepper and sliced spring onion.
 Very light and tasty.

 There are 2 tricks to making this potato pizza crust successful:

-1. The parchment paper.
+1. Use parchment paper.
 This allows you to move the pizza in and out of the oven

 The Recipe